Spotswood (film): Reception

-On their movie review television program At the Movies (1986 TV program), both Gene Siskel and Roger Ebert gave the film their "thumbs up" rating.
+On their movie review television program At the Movies, both Gene Siskel and Roger Ebert gave the film their "thumbs up" rating.
 Ebert said, "The Efficiency Expert is not only set in the 1960s, but it feels like it was made then, too.
 It's one of those oddball, good-hearted, little working-class comedies, like the British made thirty years ago—movies like I'm All Right Jack...It's a gentle movie with a lot of small, observant laughs in it, and I liked it".

 Dennis King from the Tulsa World praised the movie, awarding it three and a half stars out of four.
 "Put The Efficiency Expert at the top of your agenda.
 It's a rare little bit of comic business, nestled in among the holiday blockbusters, that gives off a glow of good feelings and important truths," wrote King.
 He also praised the cast, writing, "The cast of Australian actors, largely unknown to American audiences, is wonderful.
 Mendelsohn, as the naive, bumbling Carey, is especially engaging".

 Film reviewer Rob Lowing from the Sydney Morning Herald gave the film three stars out of four, describing it as "superbly produced and directed".
 Lowing wrote, "Like Proof and Death in Brunswick, this uses the right building blocks: a polished script with detailed characters and great casting that fits those characters like a glove".

 Conversely, entertainment writer and critic Clifford Terry from the Chicago Tribune slammed the film as "strikingly unfunny", giving it only one and a half stars.
 He wrote, "The humor in Max Dann and Andrew Knight's screenplay is forced and flimsy — it may be so localized that it doesn't travel overseas — and you know you're in trouble when the most interesting scene in the whole movie is a slot-car race".

 Spotswood was nominated for nine awards at the 1991 Australian Film Institute Awards, winning three: Best Achievement in Cinematography (Ellery Ryan); Best Achievement in Production Design (Chris Kennedy); and Best Achievement in Costume Design (Tess Schofield).
 The other nominations were for Best Feature Film; Best Performance by an Actor in a Leading Role (Ben Mendelsohn); Best Performance by an Actor in a Supporting Role (Alwyn Kurts); Best Performance by an Actress in a Supporting Role (Toni Collette); Best Screenplay (Max Dann and Andrew Knight) and Best Achievement in Editing (Nicholas Beauman).